-When it comes to building a safe, secure, and smoothly-running steel structure, it’s important to get every component of your project precise.
-Steel is versatile, strong, and aesthetic—but the very properties that make it such a good building material also require consideration when you’re designing a useful (and comfortable) building.
+When building a safe, secure, and smoothly-running steel structure, it’s crucial to get every component of your project precise.
+Steel is versatile, strong, and aesthetic—but the very properties that make it such a good building material also require consideration when you’re designing a functional (and comfortable) building.

 For example, when you’re ready to select and install an efficient HVAC system in your steel building, you need to think about insulation, ventilation, sizing, and even factors such as the color of your building and how much shade it naturally receives.